HandOfGod94/gh-jira-changelog/README.md

       --email_id string    email id of the user
   -h, --help               help for gh-jira-changelog -v, --log_level string   log level. options: debug, info, warn, error (default "error")
+      --repo_url string    Repo URL.
+Used to generate diff url.
+Currently only github is supported

 Use "gh-jira-changelog [command] --help" for more information about a command.
 ```